5 things you need to know about the new £5 note

-A new plastic £5 note featuring Sir William Churchill has been introduced into UK circulation by the Bank of England.
+A new plastic £5 note featuring Sir Winston Churchill has been introduced into UK circulation by the Bank of England.

 Designed to be longer-lasting than its paper predecessor, the old notes will start to be withdrawn.